 If you’re looking for something slightly different, we’ve got you covered!
 Try the HotelTonight app.
 The concept is really smart: hotels give HotelTonight their unsold hotel rooms, and the app shows you each day’s best deals.
 There are massive discounts available if you choose this route for booking a hotel.

 Hotwire is another fantastic concept.
 Its Hot Rate Hotels offer significant discounts if you book before learning the name of the hotel.
 You’ll still know the basics, such as location and other critical information, but the actual hotel is only revealed to you after you’ve booked – at a deep discount, of course.

 Its Hot Rate Flight works in a similar way, so you won’t know the airline or the exact flight times until after you book, but you will receive huge discounts on the price of your tickets.

 Being different also helps when it comes to airports.
 Often flights into alternative airports—like Luton instead of London Heathrow, or Long Beach instead of LAX—offer big savings.
 You’ll also experience less traffic, shorter lines, and even cheaper rental cars.

 Booking a trip doesn’t have to be stressful or complicated.
-In fact, by using some of these sites, you can save money and enjoy a great experience.
+In fact, by using some of these sites, you can save money and enjoy a great experience with excellent search results.
 The key is to think ahead and decide if you want the safety and savings of an early booking, or the last-minute thrills and deals that come with bookings made just before you travel.

 Start planning now, and enjoy the excitement, adventure and special memories that travel brings.